nervosys/AutonomySim/docs/reinforcement_learning.md

     return reward
 ```

-The compute reward function also subsequently determines if the episode has terminated (e.g. due to collision).
-We look at the speed of the vehicle and if it is less than a threshold than the episode is considered to be terminated.
+The computed reward function also subsequently determines if the episode has terminated (e.g., due to collision).
+We look at the speed of the vehicle and if it is less than a threshold, the episode is considered terminated.

 ```python
 done = 0